Hot off the press: the Schedule for Citus Con: An Event for Postgres is now available! Big welcome 🤝 to our speakers.

 set citus.create_object_propagation to deferred;to return to the old object propagation behavior, in which case there may be some inconsistency between which database objects exist on different nodes.

 set citus.multi_shard_modify_mode to sequentialto disable per-node parallelism.
 Data load in the same transaction might be slower.

 Back in 2016, we announced the deprecation of the statement-based shard replication for high availability (HA) in favour of streaming replication.
-When you enable high availability in Hyperscale (Citus) on Azure Database for PostgreSQL, every node will have a hot standby—meaning all the shards on that node are replicated via streaming replication.
+When you enable high availability in Citus on Azure, every node will have a hot standby—meaning all the shards on that node are replicated via streaming replication.
 Even if you do not enable high availability, data is internally replicated by managed disks to protect against any data loss.

 Although deprecated, we never removed statement-based replication… and it can still be useful for scaling reads in specific scenarios, However, the deprecated HA-related logic often caused issues and had prevented us from implementing metadata syncing for replicated tables.
 As part of the Citus 11.0 beta release, we are therefore changing the behavior as follows:

 Prior to Citus 11.0 beta, when a write on a replicated shard failed on one of the shard placements, Citus marked that placement as invalid—after which the shard would have to be re-replicated.
 This feature never worked well, since sporadic write failures could invalidate a placement and incur expensive (write-blocking) re-replication.